Massive-Wiki/developer-massive-wiki/Tech Notes/Tech Note - Preferring a Different Git Forge.md

 A service could be built that takes a webhook notification from Codeberg, builds the Massive Wiki static files, then uploads them to Netlify.
 This could be Massive Wiki-specific (it only builds Massive Wikis), or more general, by using a CI tool like [Woodpecker CI](https://woodpecker-ci.org/).

 Another thing to check: whether Vercel would do a build and deploy via API.

+## Continuing Evolution

+Preferring a particular forge for now -- or even preferring a forge, rather than something that works peer-to-peer -- is not an end state, but another step in an evolution.

+The community should continue to evaluate its Git coordination strategy, and because it's Git, it should never be too hard to make another step towards a preferred solution.